alixaxel/elevator/README.md

 0 [[1 64 64] [2 1 1] [3 0 0]]
 ```

+The first integer represents the number of elevators that were moved in each step.
+The slice triplets represent:

+ - Elevator ID
+ - Floor Number
+ - Goal Floor Number

 ## Scheduling Algorithm

-In order to choose which elevator should be requested to serve a pickup request, the following cost heuristic is applied:
+In order to choose which elevator should be requested to serve a pickup request, the following [cost heuristic](https://github.com/alixaxel/elevator/blob/e09cb4e91c1c3e3067aba181b960eec1e815c344/elevator.go#L56) is applied:

  - If the elevator is not moving, ```cost = abs(currentFloor - callingFloor)```
  - If the elevator is moving in the same direction of the pickup request: